sander-ed/nhh-course-help/How-To-Contribute.md

 - New Reviews of masters courses
 - New learning resources you have found

-## Step 2: Create anew branch to work on
+## Step 2: Create a new branch to work on

 Now you can create a new branch to work on, and the name of this branch should be something other than _main_.